zimaxnet/engram/docs/development/commit-guidelines.md

 ## Pre-Commit Hook

 A git pre-commit hook is installed that:
-- Warns if committing within 30 seconds of last commit
+- Warns if committing within 14 minutes of last commit (deployment time)
+- Checks if deployment is still in progress
 - Prompts for confirmation
-- Can be bypassed with 'y' if truly necessary
+- Can be bypassed with 'y' if truly necessary (but strongly discouraged)

 ## Emergency Fixes